 The Heartbreaking Case That Was Solved 40 Years After Two Girls Went Missing In South Dakota

-On May 19, 1971, two girls were on their way to a party when they disappeared without a trace.
-More than 40 years passed without any solid leads.
-Finally, in 2013 this case was solved.
-Take a look:
+On May 19, 1971, two girls, Pamella Jackson and Cheryl Miller, were on their way to a party when they disappeared without a trace.
+More than 40 years passed without any solid leads, making it one of the biggest unsolved cases in South Dakota for a while.
+Finally, in 2013, the disappearance of Pamella Jackson and Cheryl Miller was solved.
+How was the Sherri Miller and Pam Jackson case solved?
+Take a look.

 Cheryl and Pamella were good girls who didn't drink or use drugs, and they didn't typically attend parties on the weekends.
 On this night, they'd heard about a party at a local quarry and decided it might be fun.